Indiana Bill of Sale Form – Download Free Template

 When you buy a vehicle or vessel in Indiana, get the bill of sale.
 The document records the transaction details, such as the transaction date and the agreed price, helping the seller and buyer with ownership transfer, tax reporting, and legal protection.

-What's the Use of an Indiana Bill of Sale?
+What is an Indiana Bill of Sale?

 • Proof of ownership: Confirms that the buyer has legally purchased the item.